Enedis-OSS/chutney/chutney/.docker/README.md

 **Notes :**

-* By default, server container will run with local-dev configuration(see packaging/local-dev module)
+* By default, server container will run with default server configuration(see server module)
 * It's possible to override default configuration by passing configuration folder as volume when running server container (see docker-compose-custom-config.yml file for more details)

 ### Enjoy app